 This picture has its own page with more detail, click here to see it.

-Counterbalance a graduated cylinder on a 0.01g scale and pour in some slurry (being careful not to exceed the total weight the scale can handle).
-Fill it to any level.
+Counterbalance a graduated cylinder on a 0.01g scale and pour in some slurry.
+Fill it to any level that does not exceed the weight the scale can handle.
 Divide the weight by the volume.
 In this case, it weighs 60.6g and the volume is 41.
 That calculates to about 1.47 specific gravity.
-The higher it is filled the more accurate the measure will be.
+The higher it is filled, the higher the quality of the graduated cylinder and the better you are at reading the level, the more accurate the measurement will be.
+In this case, I just need an approximate measure.
+After adding more water to this glaze, I will measure again, filling it to near the 100cc level.
+I have to use a plastic cylinder because our glass one is too heavy for this scale to handle (its max is 200g).

 Glaze Observations